kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(2\) Any representation contained in the license application that is material to public health and safety or safety of property would no longer be accurate and complete or would not reflect the launch operator's procedures governing the actual conduct of a launch.
 A representation is material to public health and safety or safety of property if it alters or affects the launch operator's launch plans or procedures, class of payload, orbital destination, type of launch vehicle, flight path, launch site, launch point, or any safety system, policy, procedure, requirement, criteria or standard.

-\(c\) A launch operator must prepare and file an application to modify a launch license under part 413 of this chapter.
+\(c\) A launch operator must prepare and file an application to modify a launch license under [[Volume 4/C Licensing/0413 License application procedures.md|part 413 of this chapter]].
 The launch operator must identify any part of its license or license application that a proposed modification would change or affect.

 \(d\) The FAA reviews all approvals and determinations required by this chapter to determine whether they remain valid in light of a proposed modification.
 The FAA approves a modification that satisfies the requirements of this part.